wustlcse237sp20/project-237chasinggame/README.md

 ### Brief Description ###

 Our project will implement artificial intelligence algorithms such as the A* algorithm and the Q-Learning algorithm in order to make one player run away from another.
 After sufficient training, the human should be able to play as the player chasing and the player being chased.

 ### Iteration 1 ###

 ##### What user stories were completed this iteration?
 * The Programmer should have the ability to use the AStar algorithm given a maze
 * The user should be able to see the maze and the player
-* The user should be able to control the player
+* The user should be able to control the player by using the W,A,S,D keys (click on window if not working)

 ##### What user stories do you intend to complete next iteration?
 * The program should be runnable from the command prompt